Mel Printing is now Print Bind Ship. Same dedicated team, bigger capabilities. Learn More

 eBooks vs. Printed Books: Is Book Printing Worth It?

-While it can be fun to think about “embracing the future” and releasing an eBook, remember that according to Pew Research, 74.7% of book sales still come from printed books, while eBooks only account for 7.48% of the market!
+While it can be fun to think about embracing the future and releasing an eBook, remember that according to consumer research, 74.7% of book sales still come from printed books, while eBooks only account for 7.48% of the market.
+In this guide, we’re going over everything to know about eBook vs printed books.
+Take a look!

 eBooks vs. Printed Books: At a Glance

-eBooks are digital-only books that are meant to be read on an eReader, tablet, or another mobile device.
+eBooks are digital-only books that are meant to be read on an eReader, tablet, or any other mobile device.
 Printed books are crafted on paper in hardback or paperback form.

 Printed Books